Monk fruit has rapidly become one of the most popular baking ingredients in the keto and low-carb community.

 For example, the European Food Safety Authority (EFSA) commissioned a study to investigate the safety of monk fruit extract as a food additive.

-Based on this research, the EFSA panel had to conclude that the existing data on the potential toxicity of monk fruit extract was not sufficient to approve it as a food additive (FAF 201929).
+Based on this research, the EFSA panel had to conclude that the existing data on monk fruit extract’s potential toxicity was insufficient to approve it as a food additive (FAF 201929).

 And this is precisely the problem with monk fruit – it is largely unresearched.
 No meaningful human studies exist, nor have the effects on children or pregnancy been reviewed.

-Moreover, the fact that the few studies commissioned by monk fruit extract manufacturers to date have documented hardly any side effects is no great surprise.
+Moreover, the few studies commissioned by monk fruit extract manufacturers have documented hardly any side effects, which is no great surprise.

 As with most plant foods, there is a possibility of allergy to monk fruit.

 Since monk fruit belongs to the cucurbit family, people who are allergic to cucurbits should be cautious.

 For example, this includes melons, zucchinis, or cucumbers.
 These foods contain high levels of lectins, especially in their seeds.

 Many studies suggest that non-nutritive sweeteners, including natural variants such as monk fruit, can affect metabolism and the gut microbiome (Itkin et al. 201632).

 In this context, researchers identified the following effects (Pepino et al. 201533):